 - Change your environment.
 Leave the room.
 Go somewhere with other people.

 - Wait fifteen minutes.
-Set a timer if you need to.
-Just don’t act on it until the timer is done.
+Set a timer if you need to, and delay any decision until the timer is done.

 Find replacement activities that actually satisfy

 Boredom is one of the biggest triggers at your age.
-You need things to do that genuinely engage you, not just “distractions” but activities that give you real satisfaction.
+You need things to do that genuinely engage you, not only distractions but activities that give you real satisfaction.

 - Physical activity (sports, gym, running, martial arts)